 Peter’s particular expertise comes in providing strong and pragmatic advice to prevent employment disputes.
 He specialises in removing employees, senior managers and executives in a dignified manner, avoiding protracted and expensive claims for damages or compensation in situations where the employee has not necessarily done anything that would justify summary removal or a fair dismissal.

 This includes attending meetings with the employee and undertaking direct negotiations to achieve a speedy and acceptable conclusion.

-Peter is listed as a Recommended lawyer in the Legal 500 (2019 Edition).
+Peter is listed as a Recommended Lawyer in the Legal 500 (2020 edition).

 Peter takes great delight in getting to know the client and its market place.
 Nowhere is this better demonstrated than in the area of manufacturing.
 Peter is keen to understand what makes the client tick, its values and ambitions, but he is also genuinely interested in what the client produces and how it gets to market.
 Peter believes that this helps him to fully contribute not only in terms of HR and employment law but also in the wider ambitions and success of the business.

 - Following the acquisition of a business Peter acted for the purchaser who subsequently discovered that the seller, who had been retained as an employee and director of the business, had sold his company knowing that he had already lost the custom of its two principal clients.
 Peter advised on the removal of the seller as an employee and director of the business and then pursued the warranty claim in which his client recovered a substantial part of the original purchase price.

 - Representing employers in various sectors where personal relationships between members of staff have potentially compromised the integrity of the management.
 Developing containment and reporting strategies and where necessary exit plans for the relevant parties whilst avoiding claims of unfair dismissal and/or discrimination.